 Not sure how to form your response, but generally in agreement with SparkFun's position?
 Here is a sample comment to get you started.

 While this alone is sufficient it will certainly help to share how this may affect you personally.
 Above all be polite and honest!

-Your representatives in congress always want to hear from you.
-Contact them to tell them you want net neutrality and the open internet preserved with legislation.
+Your representatives in congress should always want to hear from you.
+Contact them to tell them you want to preserve Net Neutrality and keep the Internet open with legislation.